 Leading a Team Using Strengths

-Strengths is about latent talents.
-Therefore, it is useful to know where teammates are gifted (and where there might be gaps).
+Strengths are all about latent talents.
+Therefore, it’s useful to know where teammates are gifted (and where there might be gaps).
 As a Team Leader, you can use StrengthsFinder in two ways:

 - Your Gifts: Through the coaching process you validate what your personal gifts are, which leads you to explore your most effective way of leading.
 When you understand your gifts, you can see more clearly what assignments are good for you to take and which ones to delegate.

 - Your Team’s Gifts: When you lead a team through exploring strengths, there are two benefits.
 First, you can learn how to develop each person on the team, and where they will shine.
 This helps in effectively assigning roles, work tasks, and looking for development opportunities.
 Second, you can study the mix of gifts represented and look for any gaps in critical skills.
-If the team is greatly lacking in a necessary skill, you need to look at options for how to bolster the team through getting additional help (add teammates, outsource, etc.).
+If your team is greatly lacking in a necessary skill, you need to look at options for how to bolster the team by taking actionable steps through getting additional help (add teammates, outsource, etc.).

-Our efforts are best spent on investing in our natural talents, so that through building knowledge and skill, our talent will become a strength.
-True for yourself as a leader and your team as you develop them for their next job.
+Our efforts are best spent investing in our natural talents so that through building knowledge and skill, our talent becomes a strength.
+This is true for yourself as a leader and your team as you empower them for their next job.